-3 Case Study of a Block and its Transient Eddies
+3 Case Study of a Block and Transient Eddies

-In this section, a case study is discussed to illustrate how transient eddies can both establish and maintain contribute to both establishing and maintaining a blocking event.
+In this section, a case study is discussed to illustrate how transient eddies can both establish and maintain a blocking event.
 This event meets the sector blocking definition in the ATL region for 11.25 days, from 25 February-8 March 2011, and has a total of two AC eddies (with an additional two internal tracks and one spawned track).
-Figure 3 shows the Z' field and blocked points at 12 UTC for every day of the event.
-Additionally, all AC eddy, internal, and spawned tracks for this event are shownin each panel.
+Figure 3 shows the $Z'{}$ field and blocked points at 12 UTC for every day of the event.
+Additionally, all AC eddy, internal, and spawned tracks for this event are shown in each panel.

 On 25 February, a ridge breaking in the far east of the domain gives rise to grid-point level blocking (Fig. 3a).
-At this stage, there is no Z' track in the domain, though one is present over the Scandinavian block just outside the ATL domain (not shown).
+At this stage, there is no $Z'{}$ track in the domain, though one is present over the Scandinavian block just outside the ATL domain (not shown).